riban-bw/Cardinal/docs/OSC-REMOTE-CONTROL.md

 Sending a `/get_modules` message will request a list of all modules in the rack.

-Cardinal replise back using `/resp/module` path with `u:moduleId` message.
+Cardinal replies back using `/resp/module` path with `h:moduleId` message.
 (One message for each installed module.)

 #### /get_module_info h:module_id

 Sending a `/get_module_info` message will request a information about a module.

-Cardinal replise back using `/resp/module_info` path with `u:moduleId s:pluginSlug s:modelSlug i:numParams i:numInputs i:numOutputs i:numLights` message.
+Cardinal replies back using `/resp/module_info` path with `h:moduleId s:pluginSlug s:modelSlug i:numParams i:numInputs i:numOutputs i:numLights` message.

+#### /get_input_info h:module_id i:input

+Sending a `/get_input_info` message will request a information about a module input.

+Cardinal replies back using `/resp/input_info` path with `h:moduleId i:input s:name` message.

+#### /get_output_info h:module_id i:output

+Sending a `/get_output_info` message will request a information about a module output.

+Cardinal replies back using `/resp/output_info` path with `h:moduleId i:output s:name` message.

+#### /get_param_info h:module_id i:param

+Sending a `/get_param_info` message will request a information about a module param.

+Cardinal replies back using `/resp/param_info` path with `h:moduleId i:paramId s:name s:unit f:value f:minValue, f:maxValue f:defaultValue f:displayValue s:DisplayValueString i:displayPrecision s:description` message.

 #### /add_module s:plugin s:model

 Sending a `/add_module` message will add a new module to the rack.

-Cardinal replies back if the module is added with the module's ID, using `/resp/module` path with `u:moduleId` message.
+Cardinal replies back if the module is added with the module's ID, using `/resp/module` path with `h:moduleId` message.

 #### /add_module s:plugin s:model f:posX f:posY

 Sending a `/add_module` message with these extra parameters will add a new module to the rack at the sepcified position.

-Cardinal replies back if the module is added with the module's ID, using `/resp/module` path with `u:moduleId` message.
+Cardinal replies back if the module is added, using `/resp/module` path with `h:moduleId` message.

 #### /remove_module h:module_id

 Sending a `/remove_module` message will remove the specified module.

-Cardinal replies back indicating either success or failure, using `/resp` path with `s:"remove_module" s:"ok"|"fail"`` message.
+Cardinal replies back if the mdule is removed, using `/resp/remove_module` path with `h:moduleId` message.

 #### /get_cables